minprog/programming-v/info/10 Syllabus.md

 ## Staff

-To contact the course's staff about almost anything, feel free to e-mail
-<help@mprog.nl>.
-We'll usually respond within 24 hours.
+The course's staff consists of your instructor and several student assistants.
+Due to the size of the course, we can't usually respond to email inquiries about your problem sets or organizational matters.
+You are encouraged to speak to a student assistant or the instructor at the lab.

 ### Instructor

-For personal matters and special arrangements.

 Martijn Stegeman
 <stegeman@uva.nl>
-room: C3.204
-phone: 525 5235
+phone: (020) 525 5235

 ## Goals for this course